Samuel-Stjernstrom-Gimse/LSTM-MachineLearning/README.md

 This project uses the TensorFlow and Keras libraries for building and training the LSTM model, and scikit-learn for data preprocessing.
 ```

-This README file provides a comprehensive overview of your project, including the purpose, structure, requirements, data preparation, and steps to run the model.
-Adjust any parts as necessary to better fit your project specifics.